**Antique Radios from other countries around the world**

 government broadcasts.

-The black bakelite cabinet has a great sunrise design.
 Most Russian speaker models were intended to hang on the wall.

-A midget radio, only 6½ inches wide, with an incredible starburst design radiating from a reddish-orange reflective dial.
+A fabulous midget radio, only 6½ inches wide, with an incredible starburst design radiating from a reddish-orange reflective dial.

 The white plaskon facade is surrounded by a dark bakelite cabinet.
 The unique knobs have pearlescent caps.

-Paillard was a Swiss company founded by Möise Paillard in 1814.
 They began making music boxes and in 1898 they started producing their first cylinder gramaphones, the Echophone.

 Then, in 1904 began building disc gramaphones.
-Through the years, they also made radios, clockwork motors, Hermes typewriters and the well-made Bolex cameras to name a few.
+Through the years, they also made radios, clockwork motors,

 Their popular "Hermes Baby" typewriter was engineered by Giuseppe Preziosa and was used by Hemmingway and Steinbeck.
-In 1963 Paillard merged with Thorens to produce phonographs,

-but the merger only lasted 3 years.
-Paillard was located in Yverdon, Switzerland and the reknowned Swiss craftsmanship was evident in all their endeavors, including this well-built 1938, model 39,
+Paillard was located in Yverdon, Switzerland and the reknowned Swiss craftsmanship was evident in all their production,